23 arrested in India after mob beats five people to death in latest lynchings

 Indian police have arrested 23 people after five men were bludgeoned to death by a crazed mob in yet another horrific lynching to rock the country.

-Indian media estimate more than 25 people have been killed in recent months in similar cases sparked by false rumours spread on smartphones of child kidnapping or allegations of thievery or sexual harassment.
+Indian media estimate that more than 25 people have been killed in recent months in similar cases sparked by false rumours spread on smartphones of child kidnapping or allegations of thievery or sexual harassment.

-The latest gruesome incident saw eight men set upon in Dhule district, 330 kilometres (205 miles) from India’s financial capital Mumbai in the western state of Maharashtra on Sunday.
+The latest gruesome killings saw eight men set upon in Dhule district, 330 kilometres (205 miles) from India’s financial capital Mumbai in the western state of Maharashtra, on Sunday.

-Police said on Monday the attack began after locals spotted one of the eight talking to a child after they disembarked from a bus near the village of Rainpada.
+Police said on Monday that the attack began after locals spotted one of the eight talking to a child after they got out of a bus near the village of Rainpada.

 “They were confronted by the locals who had gathered at the Sunday market after suspecting them to be child kidnappers,” said Dhule police chief M. Ramkumar.

-Three of them escaped but five were dragged to the village council office and battered to death with sticks and blunt objects.
+Three of them escaped, but five were dragged to the village council office and battered to death with sticks and blunt objects.

 Police said they identified the alleged attackers from a video shot during the assault.
 Another 17 suspects were still on the run, they added.